COMING IN 2021!

 Where were the medics?
 The MED squad was supposed to awaken first and help the others.
 They were supposed to follow protocol, otherwise how could they successfully fulfill the mission?
 But from what he could tell, none of the others had awakened yet.
 He looked at the bulge and the dust and swallowed back the panic rising in his throat.

 Adán walked his fingers up his arm to the circular silicon patch that tracked his vitals and peeled it off.
 He did the same for the one on his temple, the one that had recorded his brain activity during hibernation.
 Then he slid his fingers around the needle above his wrist.

-Once again he gripped the needle.
 He considered just yanking it out, like tearing off a band-aid, but couldn’t quite get up the nerve.
-Instead he tugged, gently at first.
+Instead, he tugged, gently at first.
 An acute pain rippled up his arm.
 He released the needle, gasping.

 No wonder the medics were supposed to remove the IVs and then wake up the crew.

-Adán pressed the heel of his hand against the bandage to stop the bleeding and shifted his legs over the side of the unit.
+Adán pressed the heel of his hand against the small wound to stop the bleeding and shifted his legs over the side of the unit.
 As he set his bare feet on the floor, a cloud of dust puffed up, staining the hem of his white pants burnt orange.
-As he took his first step, the muscles in both calves seized up.
-Pain stabbed at the backs of his legs and knees.
+As he took his first step, the muscles in both calves seized, and pain stabbed at the backs of his legs and knees.
 Cramps.
 He had been warned about the cramps.